Krylov complexity and Wightman power spectrum with positive chemical potential in Schr\"odinger field theory: Krylov complexity of the Schr odinger field theory with non-positive chemical potential

-The above equation is referred to as the discrete Schr\"odinger equation, which indicates that the operator growth in the Krylov basis can be transformed into a hopping problem in a one-dimensional chain if we regard $n$ as the location on the chain.
-The operator that measures Krylov complexity on the Krylov basis is defined in the following manner,
+This is the discrete Schr\"odinger equation, showing that operator growth in Krylov space can be viewed as a hopping problem on a one-dimensional chain, with $n$ playing the role of the lattice site.
+The operator that measures Krylov complexity is defined as